 Best Mexican dishes – The most popular Mexican foods

-México has one of the richest gastronomies in the world and Mexican food is one of the most beloved cuisines worldwide!
-It is the product of a set of ancient techniques, that are followed even today, and a sort of mix between pre-Hispanic local products and European ingredients such as certain spices like cinnamon, wheat, cattle, milk, cheese, etc.
+The traditional cuisine of Mexico is the product of a set of ancient techniques and a mix of pre-Hispanic local products and European ingredients such as certain spices like cinnamon, wheat, cattle, milk, cheese, etc.

-Mexico is known for its street markets, where you can find all sorts of magical stuff—things you couldn’t even imagine.
+Mexico also is known for its street markets, where you can find all sorts of magical stuff—things you couldn’t even imagine.
 Every street market has its own food area and is a representation of local cooking.

 Chilaquiles are decorated with fresh cheese, coriander, and sliced onion and are served with fried beans on the side.